gchanteloube/matter/README.md

 &nbsp;

 **First step**
-1. **Build your template**
+1. **Build your template**.
+Your templates are all in struct/templates/yourTemplate.html directory.

-&nbsp;

-struct/templates/yourTemplate.html
-It's a simple html file, with key tag for load your apps in specific place.
+A template it's a simple html file, with key tag {{app[.method]}} for load your apps in specific place.

 Build an app
 ------------